The student news site of Bloomington High School South

 “I mean, I always hoped we would [make it to State], but I never really thought we would.
 If I think about it, it still doesn’t feel real,” Lacy said.

-The team’s success was a result of them knowing themselves and playing to their strengths.
+A big part of the team’s success was a result of them knowing themselves, each other, and playing to their strengths.

 “We passed so much.
 [It’s] what made us different from [other teams] and got us so far.
 Having [a] connection off the field helped us pass on the field, so that was really helpful.
 We did everything together, on and off the field, and I think that showed when we played.
 We worked through our midfield, so a lot of [teams] didn’t know what to do when that happened,” Lacy said.